 If you’re British then everything seems strangely familiar.
 The road signs and traffic lights look exactly like UK ones, and traffic in Hong Kong still drives on the left – remnants of the former British colony are everywhere.
 Hong Kong’s British rule began in 1841 and ended in 1997 with an historic handover to China.

-Hong Kong is the perfect stopover destination for long haul flights, as the airport is one of the world’s busiest hubs in Asia for connecting flights, we did this trip on our way back from Australia.
-We’ll certainly will make use of a connection again in the future as we left Hong Kong wanting to see even more.
+Hong Kong is the perfect stopover destination for long haul flights as the airport is one of the world’s busiest hubs in Asia for connecting flights.
+We did this trip on our way back from Australia to Manchester in the UK.
+We’ll certainly will make use of a connection again here in the future because we left Hong Kong wanting to see even more.

 Phil and Garth’s Top 5 Hong Kong Tips